HAI-UBC/hai-ubc.github.io/README.md

-# Human AI Interaction @ UBC - Group Website
+# Human AI Interaction @ UBC - Group Website\

+## How to update News?
+1. Go to news.md in content folder.
+2. Add news: Follow the table structure and clone a row.
+Edit it with new content.
+3. Delete news: Remove the row to remove the corresponding news.

 ## How to add publications?
 1. Go to publication.js page in assets/js/ or [click here](/assets/js/publication.js)
 2. Click on the edit button (pencil icon) on the top-right of the code section or [click here to add publication](https://github.com/HAI-UBC/hai-ubc.github.io/edit/main/assets/js/publication.js).
 3. Follow the pattern in the existing code to add a new publication.
 4. Find the year to add.
 And add a json within that year.
+Add new year object if required.
 Try adding
 '''
     {